Updated 7 days ago

 • Application.ReadWrite.OwnedBy (application, for owned apps only)

 For deactivating an application, you must have ‘Application.ReadWrite.OwnedBy’ permission along with other permissions.
-Likewise, for disabling sign-in, you must be the owner of service principal.
+Likewise, for disabling sign-in, you must be the owner of the service principal.

 Let’s explore how to deactivate, activate, and disable applications in Entra ID with detailed steps.